 - Listen carefully to what is being said, without displaying shock or disbelief.
 Accept what is said.
-The child making the disclosure may be known to you as someone who does not always tell the truth.
-However do not let your past knowledge of this person allow you to pre-judge or invalidate their allegation. - Do not attempt to investigate the allegation.
+Do not let any past experience with this pupil allow you to pre-judge or invalidate their disclosure. - Do not attempt to investigate the disclosure.
 Your duty will be to listen to what is being said and to pass that information on.